How Much Does a Kitchen Remodel Cost?

 Cabinetry and Hardware

 The largest portion of the kitchen remodel budget usually goes to cabinetry and hardware.
 As the most visible and substantial feature of the kitchen design, cabinetry will often determine the style, color palette, and level of detail the rest of the kitchen will require.
-Therefore, 29 percent of the budget, an average of $6,670, will typically go to the cabinets and hardware.
+Therefore, 29 percent of the budget, an average of $6,670, will typically go to the cost of kitchen cabinets and hardware.
 However, homeowners who choose custom cabinetry or those who plan for more cabinetry than the average amount will see that budget go up; salvage or home improvement store stock cabinets can cost much less.
 Cabinet hardware is often a shocking expense for remodelers who haven’t purchased it before.
 Many remodelers are surprised by how many knobs and handles are necessary and by how much such a small piece of a large project can cost.
 Remember that the hardware is what takes the brunt of everyday use, and price out the cost of quality hardware you like before setting a final budget: It’s not an incidental cost.

 Additional Costs and Considerations